-- Review and improve all literature guidance to ensure they remain compliant with best practice - Integrate online complaints tool with ARB's internal investigations portal - Develop and increase the use of online feedback
+- Review and improve all literature guidance to ensure they remain compliant with Best Practice. - Integrate online complaints tool with ARB's internal investigations portal. - Develop and increase the use of online feedback.

-- All external facing guidance and literature is reviewed and updated as required - Feedback is reported in an appropriate way, and demonstrable action is taken in light of this as needed
+- All external facing guidance and literature is reviewed and updated as appropriate. - Feedback is reported in an appropriate way, and demonstrable action taken in light of it where appropriate.